-Buckhead’s Chattahoochee National Park is a sanctuary in the city.
+Buckhead’s Chattahoochee National Recreation Area is a sanctuary in the city.
 Located so close to the heart of Buckhead, this beautiful recreation area is an idyllic spot to hike the many elevations overlooking Atlanta’s serene landscapes.
 One of the allures of Buckhead living is the juxtaposition of big-city conveniences with the simple pleasures of small rural communities.

 Designated as part of the larger National Parks system in 1978 by Georgia-born President Jimmy Carter, Buckhead’s portion of the Chattahoochee National Recreation Area represents over 400 acres of pristine wildlife with 10+ miles of hiking trails, stunning views, and opportunities for water sports such as rafting, kayaking, tubing, and fishing on the Chattahoochee River.